turingschool/curriculum/source/projects/the_scale_up.markdown

 * See which page they're currently on
 * Go to the first page
 * Go to the last page
+* Go to the next page
+* Go to the previous page

 #### Custom Exception and 404 Pages